fanzhangg/c-gomoku/README.md

 # C Gomoku
-This is an online gomoku game using socket in C
+This is an online terminal gomoku game.
+It is written in C, and uses socket to support networking.

 ## Usage
 ```shell